Sicre

 You cannot talk about the last name Sicre without mentioning Claude Sicre, this emblematic Occitan musician.
 Born in Toulouse, he shaped traditional and popular music by mixing ancestral folklore and modern influences.
 He is a real character, a “street folklore engineer,” as he likes to describe himself, and his work has marked several generations, notably with his band the Fabulous Trobadors.

-Claude Sicre is also a writer, a cultural activist and a passionate defender of the Occitan language.
-And then, he has this strong link with Francis Cabrel!
-The latter even dedicated him a recent song, “Un morceau de Sicre,” a beautiful declaration of friendship and love for Toulouse.
+Claude Sicre is also a writer, a cultural activist, and a passionate defender of the Occitan language.
+And then, he has this strong connection with Francis Cabrel!
+The latter even dedicated a recent song to him, “Un morceau de Sicre,” a beautiful declaration of friendship and love for Toulouse.

-Advice for those who want to delve into their Sicre genealogy
+Tips for those who want to dig into their Sicre genealogy

-If you have Sicre in your family tree, I really recommend focusing your research around Toulouse or in Lauragais.
-Local archives, parish and civil registers are quite well maintained there.
-Don’t neglect files related to Occitan culture that might give you indirect clues.
+If you have Sicre in your family tree, I really recommend focusing your research around Toulouse or the Lauragais.
+Local archives, parish registers, and civil status records are quite well kept there.
+Don’t neglect files related to Occitan culture which could give you indirect clues.

-The last name is not very common, so there is a way to go back quite far if you do it well.
-The key is often to focus on the place more than the name alone, because here transmission also passes through language and living traditions.
+The name is not very widespread, so you can go back quite far if you do it well.
+The key is often to focus more on the place than the name alone, because here transmission also passes through language and living traditions.

 Some interesting statistics about the last name Sicre

 Not common, I tell you.
-The last name Sicre does not appear in the first hundreds of the most borne last names in France, and that almost makes you proud to bear it, right? 😄 In Occitanie, it has a stable presence, without exploding, which reflects well this strong and discreet regional culture at the same time.
+The last name Sicre does not figure among the first hundreds of most borne last names in France, and that almost makes you proud to carry it, right? 😄 In Occitanie, it has a stable presence, without exploding, which reflects well this strong and discreet regional culture at the same time.

-It’s a bit like a small gem that softly shines among more classic last names.
-I find that it gives a unique, very personal side to those who carry it.
-So, if you meet a Sicre, you know you are dealing with someone who has solid roots in the South.
+It’s a bit like a little jewel that softly sparkles amid more classic last names.
+I find that it gives a unique, very personal side to those who bear it.
+So, if you meet a Sicre, you know you’re dealing with someone with solid roots in the South.

 Share this post now!